jensakut/CarND-MPC-Project/README.md

     }
 ```

-If the time predicted is too long, the algorithm and the optimizer gets unstable.
+If the prediction is too far ahead, the algorithm and the optimizer gets unstable.
 Increasing the number of steps is only possible in
 conjunction with a highly weighted steering continouity.
 The stepsize used is 0.05 s with 15 steps predicted (0.75 s prediction).

 ### Model